DanielSpargo/W-1-unified-framework/README.md

 # W = 1 Unified Framework

-A cross-scale framework modeling psychological, biological, and societal systems using shared stability variables.
+A structured framework for modeling systems across multiple domains using shared stability variables and dynamics.

 ---